4d/docs/website/translated_docs/pt/ServerWindow/monitor.md

 - **Network**: Number of bytes received per second by the machine (server or client).
 The number of bytes sent is provided in the "Network" information area.
 - **Physical memory**: Quantity of RAM memory of machine used by 4D Server.
 A more detailed view of memory use is provided in the "Memory" information area.
 - **Virtual memory**: Quantity of virtual memory used by the 4D Server application.
 This memory is allocated by the system according to the application needs.
 The value found at the bottom right of the area indicates the quantity of memory currently being used.
 The value found at the top left indicates the maximum quantity of usable virtual memory.
 The maximum value is calculated dynamically according to the general memory settings of the application.
 - **Cache**: Quantity of cache memory used by the 4D Server application.
 The value found at the bottom right of the area indicates the quantity of memory currently being used.
-The value found at the top left indicates the total size of the cache memory, as set via the Settings.
+The value found at the bottom right of the area indicates the quantity of memory currently being used.

 Note that when this option is selected, the graph area scrolling is slowed down since an efficient analysis of the cache is generally carried out over a fairly long observation period.